Amirbehnam1009/Book-Web-Page/README.md

 # 📘 Web Programming Course Website

 A responsive and modern single-page website designed for an "Internet Engineering" or "Web Programming" course.
-This project was the third assignment for the Fall 2022 semester, focusing on advanced CSS and HTML techniques including CSS Grid, Flexbox, animations, and transitions.
+This project was the third assignment for the Fall 2022 semester, focusing on advanced CSS and HTML techniques including Flexbox, animations, and transitions.

 👨‍🏫 **Under the Supervision of Parham Alvani**
 🍂 ***Fall 2022***